OpenNewsLabs/manzana/survival-guide/checklist.md

 -	Make sure you have access to the newsroom's content management system.
 -	Get key card or badge required to get into the building.
 -	Make sure that you have access to team calendar and that you are invited to all relevant meetings
 -	Ask if there is anything that is off-limit to you as a fellow.
--	Talk about morale budget related policy – Are there any events that a fellow cannot participate in?
+Are there any events that a fellow cannot participate in?
 Happy hour, team travel, etc.?
 - Find out whom to talk to in case of access issues

 ## Work culture